-Sicilian ceramic heads are one of the most typical souvenirs that tourists buy during their holidays in the island.
-They belong to the group of Sicilian traditions and behind their colors and human traits they hide a dramatic love story based on passion, jealousy and betrayal.
+Sicilian ceramic heads, locally known as “teste di moro“, are one of the most typical souvenirs that tourists buy during their holidays in the island.
+They belong to the Sicilian traditions and behind their colors and human traits they hide a dramatic love story based on passion, jealousy and betrayal.
+Teste di moro are also seen in The White Lotus season 2, in which rich guests spend their holidays in San Domenico Palace, a luxury hotel in the splendid Taormina, Sicily.
+The White Lotus Sicily locations show the beauty of the Ionian Coast of Taormina, the beaches of Cefalù, the baroque heritage of Noto.
+Teste di moro in White Lotus season 2 episodes give a reference to the adulterous stories of the characters involved.

 Sicilian ceramic heads: union of art and history

-Sicilian ceramic heads are wonderful artisanal ceramics, shaped like a human face that adorn the balconies of the cities, especially in the area of Caltagirone.
+Sicilian ceramic heads, are wonderful artisanal ceramics, shaped like a human face that adorn the balconies of the cities, especially in the area of Caltagirone and Taormina.

 They are always made in pairs and the main feature of the two figures is that the male has almost always the dark complexion, instead of the woman who has always the light complexion.
 If also the man has the white skin, he has a thick moustache and a turban that designate him as a Moor.
 Both figures are richly adorned with jewels, fruit and flowers; they also have a crown that would identify them as King and Queen or Prince and Princess, but which actually has a completely different meaning.

-Sicilian moors heads take their origin over a thousand years ago, in particular around the year 1100, during the domination of Moors in Sicily.
+Sicilian moors heads take their origin from a legend set over a thousand years ago, in particular around the year 1100, during the domination of Moors in Sicily.
+The story behind the teste di moro is also told in the first episode of White Lotus, let’s discover it!

 In the Arab quarter today known as “Kalsa”, in the center of Palermo, there was a beautiful girl who loved to take care of flowers in her balcony.
 One day, while she was watering the flowers, a young moor, who was walking in the street, saw her and fell in love at first sight.
 She didn’t disdain his attentions, despite she didn’t know he was married and he would have left Palermo in a few days.